Definition - What does Immature Sperm mean?

 FertilitySmarts explains Immature Sperm

-The process by which spermatids transform to mature sperm cells involves 4 steps.
-Spermatids pass through the golgi phase, cap phase, acrosomal phase and finally the maturation phase, during which the spermatids lose their spherical shape and acquire the characteristic 'tadpole' shape, with an elongated head, connecting piece and a tail.
+The process involves 4 distinct steps.
+Spermatids pass through the: golgi, cap phase, acrosomal and maturation phases.
+During the process, spermatids, which start out as round cells that cannot move, lose their spherical shape and elongate into the 'tadpole' shape, with a long head, midpiece, and a tail.